 Stokes, Sheridon 12/58 - 4/60 FLUTE, CLARINET, SAXOPHONE

-I can't believe that 40 years has elapsed since I picked up my passport in Stuttgart on Apr.
+He couldn't believe that more than 40 years had elapsed since he picked up his passport in Stuttgart on Apr.
 22nd, 1960 and left the army.
-I transported Marcel Demiranda's VW to Italy and a month later returned it to him at Portofino on the Italian Riveria.
-After wandering around Europe I ran out of money and returned to LA in Sept.
-I reluctantly worked my way back into the music business (still wishing I were back in Europe) but managed to enjoy myself with various hobbies including sailing (30' Lancer), tennis, skiing and flying (private pilots license, 1981).
-I still manage to bore my son and daughter with the great times I had in Europe and in the orchestra.
+He transported Marcel Demiranda's VW to Italy and a month later returned it to him at Portofino on the Italian Riveria.
+After wandering around Europe he ran out of money and returned to LA in Sept.
+He reluctantly worked his way back into the music business (still wishing he was back in Europe) but managed to enjoy himself with various hobbies including sailing (30' Lancer), tennis, skiing and flying (private pilots license, 1981).
+He still managed to bore his son and daughter with the great times he had in Europe and in the orchestra.

 Strolia, Herkulis '61 - '62 VIOLIN

 (This entry updated 1/10/10)

 Herkulis passed away in June of 2003.
 This according to his brother, Vytautas, in response to a reunion request.
 He is buried near Chicago.
 He was in Dresden as part of of a refugee family when it was firebombed in Feb, 1945.
 Dolores Hogan, a friend, happened to mention something about his violin one evening and he said, "That's the one I carried out of the fire."
 He was about eight at the time and his father had him carry the violins to weigh him down because the wind was so strong.
 His father and brothers carried the food and they all ran for the river.

 Super, William '61 - '62 TRUMPET